8 Best Tax Tips for Single Parents

 - Have their child live with them for more than six months of the year, not including the time the child spends at school

-A single parent who has more than 50 percent custody gets to claim head of household.
-The other parent, who has less than 50 percent custody, cannot file as head of household.
+A single parent who has more than 50% custody gets to claim head of household.
+The other parent, who has less than 50% custody, cannot file as head of household.

 2. Know Who Claims the Child Tax Credit

-Single filers and heads of households who make less than $200,000 a year might be eligible for the child tax credit.
+Single filers who make less than $75,000 a year ($150,000 for married filers and $112,500 for heads of household) might be eligible for the child tax credit.
 For the parent to qualify for the child tax credit, the child must have been under 17 years old at the end of the tax year.
 The child’s residence and citizenship are also taken into consideration, as he or she must be a U.S. citizen, a U.S. national or a U.S. resident alien.

 Claiming the child tax credit can decrease your taxes by $2,000 per qualifying child, which could equal a premium tax break for single parents who have many qualifying children.
 When the credit is more than the parent’s tax liability, the parent might receive the extra amount as a tax refund.